rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Remove Access Rule

-This action is used to remove access rule.
+This action is used to remove an access rule.

 ##### Input